ywyeo1/medicalhumanitiesmusic/moon_sehyun.md

 In the movie, Beethoven's Moonlight Sonata (3rd Movement) is used when Jin-tae first reveals his hidden talent by playing the piano.
 The piece’s calm and melancholic tone reflects Jin-tae’s isolated inner world and marks the moment when his brother Jo-ha begins to see him in a new light.

 I felt a sense of similarity between the work I selected and the storyline of [My Annoying brother](kim_yesung.md) in that both portray “reconciliation between siblings through music.”
-In both works, music effectively expresses the conflict within the family caused by disability, and the way family members begin to see each other as people—as family—beyond the disability.
+Both films effectively convey the emotional changes between brothers through instrumental music, without relying on lyrics.
+However, the film "Keys to the Heart", which I introduced, places music at the center of its narrative, thereby emphasizing the theme of reconciliation through music more strongly.
+In contrast, "My Annoying Brother" uses music mainly as background accompaniment, making its narrative role less prominent in comparison.

 [This](https://www.youtube.com/watch?v=uNRvJujw7ws) is the piano performance scene I described from the film.